-Senior executives overseeing Phoenix pay system could still get bonuses: Lemay
+Senior executives overseeing pay system no longer on Phoenix file: minister

 Officials did say Wednesday that parental leave pay requests by public servants are now being handled at what is considered a normal rate – within 20 working days.

-Disability pay requests, however, are still being handled too slowly and the number of pay transactions that were still awaiting processing for more than 20 days remained virtually stagnant since early March at about 284,000, representing a nearly three-month backlog of work.Report Typo/Error
+Disability pay requests, however, are still being handled too slowly and the number of pay transactions that were still awaiting processing for more than 20 days remained virtually stagnant since early March at about 284,000, representing a nearly three-month backlog.Report Typo/Error